-The Center for Academic Success offers free tutoring assistance for Christopher Newport students in several academic areas.
-Center staff offer individual assistance and/or workshops on various study strategies to help you perform your best in your courses.
-The center also houses the Alice F. Randall Writing Center.
-Writing consultants can help you at any stage of the writing process, from invention, to development of ideas, to polishing a final draft.
-The Center is not a proofreading service, but consultants can help you to recognize and find grammar and punctuation errors in your work as well as provide assistance with global tasks.
-Contact them as early in the writing process as you can!
+The Center for Student Success (CSS) provides numerous free resources to help students succeed in their courses.
+These resources include individual peer tutoring and group/test review sessions.
+The Center also houses the Alice F. Randall Writing Center.
+Writing consultants can help you at any stage of the writing process, from invention to development of ideas, to polishing a final draft.

-You may contact the Center for Academic Success to request a tutor, confer with a writing consultant, obtain a schedule of workshops, or make an appointment to talk with a staff member about study skills and strategies.
-The Center is located in Christopher Newport Hall, first floor, room 123.
-You may email academicsuccess@cnu.edu or call (757) 594-7684.
+You may contact the Center for Student Success to request a tutor, meet with a writing consultant, or make an appointment to talk with a staff member about study skills and strategies.
+The Center is located in Christopher Newport Hall, first floor, room 124.
+You may email studentsuccess@cnu.edu, call (757) 594-7684, or visit https://my.cnu.edu/academicsuccess/.